wultra/sike-java/docs/Readme.md

 shorter shared secret sizes and eliminating any risks related to using BigInteger represenation of the j-invariant, using a hashing function on the shared secret values is advised.

-Note that SIDH provides lower security than SIKE, it is an ind-CPA scheme and should be only use with ephemeral keys.
+Note that SIDH provides lower security than SIKE, it is an ind-CPA scheme and should be only used with ephemeral keys.

 ### SIKE Key Encapsulation